Bounce Rate

 Definition and examples

-Bounce rate, in the world of email marketing, refers to the percentage of sent emails that are not successfully delivered to the recipient's inbox.
-This metric serves as a vital health indicator for your email campaigns, shedding light on potential issues and areas of improvement in your email list and sending practices.
-A high bounce rate can damage your sender reputation, impede your email deliverability, and ultimately hurt your campaign's success.
+In email marketing, bounce rate is the percentage of sent emails that are not successfully delivered to the recipient’s inbox.
+This metric is a health indicator for your email campaigns, pointing to potential issues in your email list and sending practices.
+A high bounce rate can damage your sender reputation, impede your email deliverability, and ultimately hurt your campaign’s success.
 Understanding and managing bounce rates is crucial for maintaining effective email marketing campaigns.

 Why it matters